smash.Model.optimize#

 return_optionsdict[str, Any] or None, default None

-Dictionary containing return options to save intermediate variables.
+Dictionary containing return options to save additional simulation results.
 The elements are:

 time_stepstr, pandas.Timestamp, pandas.DatetimeIndex or list[str, …], default ‘all’